blockchain-certificates/cert-issuer/docs/debugging.md

 cert-issuer needs the ability to spend from issuing address, and from a storage address (if you are using that).

 I couldn't find a way to import addresses with the new Blockchain.info wallet and API.
 This ability was present in the legacy versions.
-I worked around this by using the legacy wallet, which allows you to import addresses.
+You can work around this by using the legacy wallet, which allows you to import addresses.
 On the 'import/export' tab, use 'import private key'

 ##Looking up transactions